richardhenyash/balloon-pop-maths/README.md

 * The [**Game**](./assets/testing/responsive/game-medium-screen.png) section is responsively styled, showing 2
 panels of 3 balloons stacked vertically on smaller devices, and side by side on large devices over 992 pixels wide.
 * The [**Game**](./assets/testing/responsive/game-iphone11.png) section is dynamically sized for devices up to 992 pixels wide, so that it takes up the full screen height.
+A fixed size is implemented on large devices over 992 pixels wide.

 See **Responsive Design** section in [TESTING.md](TESTING.md) for further information and [Responsive Testing](./assets/testing/responsive) screen prints.